toyota-connected/ivi-homescreen/test/unit_test/README.md

 # Writing tests
 ## Headless Backend
-Testing requires BUILD_BACKEND_HEADLESS compile option, which uses OSMesa to render to an offscren buffer.
+Testing requires BUILD_BACKEND_HEADLESS_EGL compile option, which uses OSMesa to render to an offscreen buffer.
 This buffer can then be written to a file for comparison to a known-good result.

 ## Flutter App
 For unit tests that generate/compare images, a flutter app bundle must be provided via the UNIT_TEST_APP_BUNDLE option.